jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_class.rst

               year_of_birth=year_of_birth,
           ) # has no constructor method

-    which raises :ref:`TypeError<what causes TypeError?>` since :ref:`classes<what is a class?>` do not take arguments like a :ref:`function<what is a function?>` without a :ref:`method<what is a method?>` that handles those arguments and I called this one with four arguments.
+    which raises :ref:`TypeError<what causes TypeError?>` since :ref:`classes<everything is an object>` do not take arguments like a :ref:`function<what is a function?>` without a :ref:`method<what is a method?>` that handles those arguments and I called this one with four arguments.

 ----